Conference room design ideas for a better hybrid workspace

 That said, it still might not be a bad idea to consult with your current employees.
 Ask what types of furniture, lighting, art, and layouts they’d like to see.

-modern conference room
+conference room decoration

 A conference room should have whatever is necessary to make an equal meeting experience for all participants.
 That can look like hi-tech or low-tech elements.
 This depends on the company and how they want employees to use the space.